daniel-ilett/blog/_drafts/2020-03-11-tut3-11-fire-frames.md

 float2 uvOffset = normal * _Strength;
 ~~~

 Now we can use the offset to sample the main noise texture.
 This will form the basis of the dissolve effect.
-To avoid visible tiling of the noise texture and make the effect a bit more varied, we'll repeat the trick we made in the last tutorial where we sampled the texture a second time at a higher resolution and took the average of both.
+To avoid visible tiling of the noise texture and make the effect a bit more varied, we'll repeat the trick we made in the [previous tutorial](https://danielilett.com/2020-03-04-tut3-10-dungeon-drawing/) where we sampled the texture a second time at a higher resolution and took the average of both.
 We'll only add the `uvOffset` and `flickerOffset` to the high-resolution sample - we're adding *both* for even more variation!

 ~~~glsl
 float2 dissolveUV = i.uv * _Tiling;